ItzCrazyKns/Perplexica/README.md

 ### Getting Started with Docker (Recommended)

 1. Make sure Docker is installed and running on your system.
+2. Install Yarn in order to create a yarn,lock file in the root directory
-2. Clone the Perplexica repository:
+3. Clone the Perplexica repository:

 ```bash
 git clone https://github.com/ItzCrazyKns/Perplexica.git